 On Feb.
 16, 2017, a bi-partisan group of House members officially launched the Congressional Cannabis Caucus, making it the first marijuana-focused congressional member organization.
 There are nearly 300 issue-focused caucuses.

 At the press conference announcing the new group, the four initial members—Democrats Earl Blumenauer (OR) and Jared Polis (CO) and Republicans Dana Rohrabacher (CA) and Don Young (AK) and suggested that they were ready to put up a fight should the Department of Justice ramp up enforcement of federal prohibition.

 “If we have to, we’ll bump heads with the attorney general,” said Young, referring to embattled AG Jeff Sessions, who has since left the Cabinet.

-Rohrabacher also stressed that recreational cannabis legalization should get serious attention from Congress.
+Rohrabacher stressed that recreational cannabis legalization should get serious attention from Congress.
 So far, it’s only approved protections for state medical marijuana programs in the form of an appropriations rider, commonly known as the Rohrabacher-Farr amendment.
-Blumenauer stepped in as the co-sponsor when Sam Farr retired in January.
+Blumenauer stepped in as the co-sponsor when Sam Farr retired in January 2017.

 - Vermont: The First State to Legalize Marijuana Through Legislation - July 1, 2018